f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 **coldStart         	1.3.6.1.6.3.1.1.5.1**

-A coldStart trap signifies that the SNMP entity,supporting a notification originator application, is reinitializing itself and that its configuration may have been altered.
+A coldStart trap signifies that the SNMP entity, supporting a notification originator application, is reinitializing itself and that its configuration may have been altered.
 This trap can come from both the system controllers and the chassis partitions.

 .. code-block:: bash